HewlettPackard/OpenShift-on-SimpliVity/README.md

+# **Appendix: Inventory**

+The file https://github.com/chris7444/ocpsvt/blob/master/hosts.sample contains an example inventory.
+The IP used in this inventory are inline with the settings documented in the group_vars/all/vars.yml.sample (dhcp_subnet and gateway)

 # **Appendix: Environment**

 The environment consists of a 4-node SimpliVity cluster running the latest OmniStack bits at the time of testing